-May 12 Last day for pre-registered students to pay.
+April 16 Last day for pre-registered students to pay for Summer 2015 classes.
 All students who register after this date must pay or make payment arrangements at the time of registration or they will be dropped at the close of each business day.